MicrosoftDX/kurvejs/README.md

 2. Easy access to the Microsoft Graph REST API.

 Kurve is meant to fit well with most JavaScript and TypeScript frameworks such as:
-1. Angular V1
+1. Angular V1<br/>
-2. Angular V2
+2. Angular V2<br/>
-3. Ember JS
+3. Ember JS<br/>
-4. React
+4. React<br/>

 Kuve also aims to enable single application pages looking support authentication/authorization scenarios involving:
-1. AAD app model v1 with postMessage flow
+1. AAD app model v1 with postMessage flow<br/>
-2. AAD app model v1 with redirections
+2. AAD app model v1 with redirections<br/>
-2. AAD app model v2 with postMessage flow
+2. AAD app model v2 with postMessage flow<br/>
-3. AAD app model v2 with B2C, enabling third party identity providers such as Facebook and signup/signin/profile edit experiences with B2C policies
+3. AAD app model v2 with B2C, enabling third party identity providers such as Facebook and signup/signin/profile edit experiences with B2C policies<br/>

 ## How does it work?